ganbarodigital/ts-lib-error-reporting/README.md

 This library gives you:

 * an `AppError` base class, which you extend to create your own throwable Errors
-* a `StructuredProblemReport`, which holds information about your errors in a standardised format based on [RFC 7807][RFC 7807]
+* a `StructuredProblemReport`, which holds information about your errors in a standardised format that is easy to convert to [RFC 7807][RFC 7807] API error responses
 * an `ErrorTable` base class, which you extend to register a list of AppErrors that your code can throw
+* an `OnError` callback definition, which allows you to separate _error detection_ from _error handling_

 What makes this library different is that we use TypeScript's type system to enforce the relationship between `ErrorTable` and `AppError`.
 You literally cannot create and throw an `AppError` unless it has also been defined in the `ErrorTable`.